xamvvm/xamvvm/README.md

 - Dependency free Command replacement for use with ViewModels
 - Page / ViewModel caching
 - Simple ViewModel -> Page messaging
+- Just two PCL dll's (or one when it comes to ViewModels which is dependency free).

 ## Basic example